aqiluqman/calculate-me/README.md

 # calculate-me

-A simple project where a client talks with a server through a local HTTPS REST API call.
+A simple project where a client talks to a server through a local HTTPS REST API call.
 It uses a self-signed SSL certificate to simulate actual HTTPS communication.
 The server exposes a single endpoint _/calculate_, which accepts an object containing the property "expression".
 The request is validated by checking the provided API key against the expected API key.
 If the key is valid, _/calculate_ returns the result of the expression.

 ---